ahmed-shehataa/Bosta_Task/README.md

 # Bosta-Task
-Simple app with 3 screens with clean arch and last tech in android.
+Simple app with 3 screens implemented using clean arch and last tech in android.

 ## ScreenShots:
 <p align="center">